BYU-Hydroinformatics/Water-Data-Explorer/docs/WDE.rst

 Introduction
 ************
+MAKE LINKS TO THE tools
+LESS space after all the figures
+Links for the formats
+Developers pictures better version
+|

 In recent years, there has been a growing recognition of the need for standardized ways of sharing water data on the web.
 In response to this need, the Consortium of Universities for the Advancement of Hydrologic Science (CUAHSI) Hydrologic Information System (HIS) has been developed along with the standardized WaterOneFlow web services and WaterML data exchange format.
-To access data that are shared using the WaterOneFlow services and WaterML format, the already developed tools exist such as the Microsoft Windows HydroDesktop software (link), the WaterML R package(link), and the web-based CUAHSI HydroClient (link) which serves as an access point to the CUAHSI HIS database.
+To access data that are shared using the WaterOneFlow services and WaterML format, tools already exist such as the Microsoft Windows HydroDesktop software (link), the WaterML R package(link), and the web-based CUAHSI HydroClient (link) which serves as an access point to the CUAHSI HIS database.

 Water Data Explorer (WDE) is a newly developed web-based tool allowing a broad range of users to discover, access, visualize, and download data from any Information System that makes available water data in WaterML format through WaterOneFlow services.
 WDE is designed in a way that allows users to customize it for local or regional web portals.